Frequently Asked Questions for People

 Q: Can I get additional cards for my family, including minors?

 A: Sure.
 You can issue virtual and plastic cards to yourself and family members.
-You can issue yourself additional Prime Debit and Cash Debit Cards and you can issue an additional Prime Debit Card to a joint account holder on your MOCA Prime account.
-For other family members, you can issue Sentinel Debit cards.
+You can issue yourself additional Prime and Cash Cards and you can issue an additional Prime Card to a joint account holder on your MOCA Prime account.
+For other family members, you can issue Sentinel Cards.

 Q: If I give a MOCA Card to my kid, can I monitor its use?